 - Carolina BalloonFest: This festival dedicated to hot air ballooning takes place in Statesville, North Carolina, on the third weekend in October each year.
-In addition to enjoying the sites of 50 colorful hot air balloons, which launch twice daily, the balloon festival also includes competitions and flights, a balloon glow, aviation displays, activities for kids, arts and crafts, entertainment, and wine and beer gardens around the city.
+In addition to enjoying the sight of 50 colorful hot air balloons, which launch twice daily, the balloon festival also includes competitions and flights, a balloon glow, aviation displays, activities for kids, arts and crafts vendors, live entertainment, and wine and beer gardens around the city.

-- The Barbecue Festival: On the last Saturday in October, Lexington hosts an annual barbecue cook-out.
-Attracting more than 100,000 barbecue lovers, this festival celebrates and serves just one kind of barbeque—Lexington style.
-After sampling in the barbecue tent, check out the impressive sand sculpture and car show extravaganza.
+- The Barbecue Festival: On the last Saturday in October, Lexington hosts an annual cook-out celebrating all things Carolina barbecue.
+Attracting more than 100,000 barbecue lovers each year, this festival celebrates and serves just one kind of barbeque—Lexington style.
+After sampling meats in the barbecue tent, check out the impressive sand sculpture and car show extravaganza outside.

 South Carolina Festivals and Events

 Much like North Carolina, traditional events in this southern state typically tend toward celebrating food and fall in October.
 However, there are also a number of outdoor adventures awaiting in South Carolina this month including the Fall Festival of Houses and Gardens in Beaufort.

-- Annual Fall House and Garden Tours: All month long, Charleston, South Carolina, invites you to explore some of the city's oldest and most notable examples of architecture in an array of styles.
-Presented by the Preservation Society of Charleston, these self-guided tours bring you through six private homes (or only their gardens in some instances).
-Tickets are limited.
+- Annual Fall House and Garden Tours: All month long, Charleston, South Carolina, invites visitors to explore some of the city's oldest and most notable examples of architecture in an array of styles.
+Presented by the Preservation Society of Charleston, these self-guided tours bring guests through six private homes (or only their gardens in some instances).

 - Beaufort Shrimp Festival: This celebration of the shrimping industry held in historic downtown Beaufort features plenty of local shrimp dishes from 15 neighborhood restaurants, as well as fresh shrimp to buy and take home.
 Begin the day with the 5K walk/run, and enjoy plenty of entertainment and contests—including a shrimp peeling competition for the kids.